jordan2175/home-lab/raspberrypi/cm4/bootloader.md

 ### You can also flash the bootloader in the Turing Pi board

- - Shutdown the CM4 OS
+ - Shutdown the OS on a CM4 node
  - Power the Node Off in the Turing Pi config
  - Set the USB to Flash mode
  - Connect the USB A to USB A+USBC adapter to your mac
  - Turn on the Node
  - Run the rpiboot command from above
- - From the recovery directory ../rpiboot -d .`
+ - From the recovery directory `../rpiboot -d .`
  - Make sure to allow the connection to your Mac, I got asked twice
  - Turn node off
  - Switch USB mode back